 Personal loan pros and cons

 - Structured, simple repayment

-Some cash loan lenders charge additional fees for paying off your loan early or for making extra payments, so it’s important to find a lender who does not do this if you’re planning to make extra installments.
+Some personal loan lenders charge additional fees for paying off your loan early or for making extra payments, so it’s important to find a lender who does not do this if you’re planning to make extra instalments.